 Creamy Tuscan Tortellini Soup

 What makes tortellini soup so good?

 The broth gets its flavour from the sausage and of course the other fresh and dried aromatics.
 The beans and tortellini give the soup body and make it reminiscent of a minestrone.
-The added greens give it extra colour and that extra boost in greens that we all need.
-We loved it served with an extra drizzle of olive oil plus a sprinkling of extra Parmesan cheese and fresh basil.
+The added greens give it extra colour and that extra boost in greens that we all need and that I love.
+We loved it served with an extra drizzle of olive oil plus a sprinkling of extra Parmesan cheese, and fresh basil.

 Creamy Tuscan Tortellini Soup

 I’m a big fan of recipes that are simple with minimal ingredients but have amazing flavor and texture.
 This Tuscan Tortellini Pasta Soup is just that!
-Its a good one!
+It’s a good one!
 Everyone knows how good tortellini is.
 It’s my hubby’s favourite and he is always asking why I don’t have more tortellini recipes on the blog.
 A few of our other favorite tortellini recipes include my Easy Tortellini Amatriciana, and you might also enjoy my tasty one pot Creamy Tuscan Tortellini.
-Tortellini only get better as you add to their tastiness by adding all the rest of the ingredients in this pasta salad.
+Tortellini only get better as you add to their tastiness by adding all the rest of the ingredients in this and other tortellini dishes.

+Creamy Tuscan Tortellini Soup